Chauvet Cave: Dating

 The cave contains some of the oldest known cave paintings, based on radiocarbon dating of "black from drawings, from torch marks and from the floors", according to Jean Clottes.
 Clottes concludes that the "dates fall into two groups, one centred around 27,000–26,000 BP and the other around 32,000–30,000 BP."
 As of 1999, the dates of 31 samples from the cave had been reported.
 The earliest, sample Gifa 99776 from "zone 10", dates to 32,900 ± 490 BP.

 Some archaeologists have questioned these dates.
 Christian Züchner, relying on stylistic comparisons with similar paintings at other well-dated sites, expressed the opinion that the red paintings are from the Gravettian period (c.
 28,000–23,000 BP) and the black paintings are from the Early Magdalenian period (early part of c.
 18,000–10,000 BP).
 Pettitt and Bahn also contended that the dating is inconsistent with the traditional stylistic sequence and that there is uncertainty about the source of the charcoal used in the drawings and the extent of surface contamination on the exposed rock surfaces.
-Stylistic studies showed that some Gravettian engravings are superimposed on black paintings proving the paintings' older origins.
+Stylistic studies showed that some Gravettian engravings are superimposed on black paintings, proving the paintings' older origins.

 By 2011, more than 80 radiocarbon dates had been taken, with samples from torch marks and from the paintings themselves, as well as from animal bones and charcoal found on the cave floor.
 The radiocarbon dates from these samples suggest that there were two periods of creation in Chauvet: 35,000 years ago and 30,000 years ago.
 This would place the occupation and painting of the cave within the Aurignacian period.

 A research article published in Proceedings of the National Academy of Sciences in May 2012 by scientists from the University of Savoy, Aix-Marseille University and the Centre National de Prehistoire confirmed that the paintings were created by people in the Aurignacian era, between 30,000 and 32,000 years ago.
 The researchers' findings are based on the analysis using geomorphological and ^{36}Cl dating of the rock slide surfaces around what is believed to be the cave's only entrance.
 Their analysis showed that the entrance was sealed by a collapsing cliff some 29,000 years ago.
-Their findings put the date of human presence in the cave and the paintings in line with that deduced from radiocarbon dating, i.e., between 32,000–30,000 years BP.
+Their findings put the date of human presence in the cave and the paintings in line with that deduced from radiocarbon dating, i.e., between 32,000 and 30,000 years BP.